willmeierart/AgencyZero-2018starter-v0.1/README.md

 A modern web-dev standard for AZ projects making use of:
 - React/Redux for UI/state-management
 - SASS (node-sass-chokidar)
-- Enzyme/Jest
+- Enzyme/Jest for testing
+- more to come...

 A work in progress.
 This first iteration is formatted to communicate with the Wordpress REST API.

 ## Instructions

 - fork & clone
-- set remote to new Agency Zero repo
+- set remote to NEW project repo
 - change project-specific variables
 - follow internal development procedures